Evolution of building in County Clare

 Since the recession of the ice cap some 10,000 years ago, County Clare has been inhabited by various peoples, each of whom have left their marks on the landscape, through agricultural practices, religious shrines, habitations and funerary monuments.

-The earliest and most famous structure is probably Poll na Brón, portal tomb, near Ballyvaughan.
+The earliest and most famous structure is probably Poll na Brón, a portal tomb, near Ballyvaughan.
 Dating from c.5,500 years ago, it is visited by hundreds of thousands of tourists annually.
 The Neolithic and Bronze Age peoples also left us the numerous wedge tombs and cairns which covered the graves of their chiefs and are visible on the summits of hills and mountains throughout the county.

 The Celts who invaded Ireland in the centuries before Christ constructed many stone and earthen forts of which almost 3,000 remain in County Clare.
 These were often built of large dry-stone blocks of rubble, fitted tightly together with the greatest of art and skill.